Walter Hallstein: State Secretary at the Foreign Office (1951–1958)

 However, the Treaty of Paris failed to obtain the necessary approval of the French Parliament.

-Instead, a solution involving the Western European Union (WEU) was agreed, and West Germany was to become a member of NATO.
+Instead, a solution involving the Western European Union (WEU) was agreed upon, and West Germany was to become a member of NATO.
 The efforts to resolve the issues culminated, in 1954, in a series of conferences in London and Paris.
 The German side was represented by Adenauer, the German chancellor, together with the top civil servants at the German Foreign Office: Hallstein, his colleague Blankenhorn, and his deputy, Grewe.
 Hallstein helped negotiate various treaties at the London Nine-Power Conference from 23 September to 3 October 1954; they were finalized at the Paris conference from 20 to 23 October 1954.
 The conferences in Paris included a meeting of the parties to the Nine-Power Conference in London (20 October), a meeting of the seven WEU members (20 October), a meeting of the Four Powers to end the occupation of Germany (21–22 October), and a meeting of all fourteen NATO members to approve Germany's membership.

 After the ratification of the Paris Accords on 5 May 1955, the General Treaty (Deutschlandvertrag), which largely restored (West) German sovereignty, took full effect; the Federal Republic of Germany became a member of NATO.

 Once the major foreign policy objectives were in hand, Hallstein set about restoring Germany's diplomatic service and re-organizing the Foreign Office, based on the findings of the Maltzan Report, a report commissioned by Hallstein on 26 June 1952 and produced a month later by Vollrath Freiherr von Maltzan, a former diplomat, at that time on loan from the Ministry of Economics.